acid-boi/medihelp/README.md

 ### MediHelp

-This is our course project for CS699 at IIT Bombay.
+This is our course project for CS699 (SLab) at IIT Powai.